thiippal/running-courses-at-csc/README.md

 - Find out how to set up permanent storage on Notebooks

-# Setting up a course on GitHub
+# Setting up a course on GitHub Classroom

+Jacob Fiksel has written two excellent guides for using GitHub Classroom for both [teachers](https://github.com/jfiksel/github-classroom-for-teachers) and [students](https://github.com/jfiksel/github-classroom-for-students).

+Follow the instructions for teachers to set up the course organisation.